 How to Delete Column in Excel Without Affecting Formula: 2 Ways

 Here, we discussed how you can delete column content in Excel without affecting the cell content or formula in two separate ways.
 Consider the following dataset.
 Here we have Unit Production in column C and Per unit Cost in column D. Moreover, after multiplying these two we get the total cost per week, and adding all the weekly total costs we get the monthly cost.
 Now we want to delete columns D and C without affecting the formula in column E. In order to avoid any compatibility issues, try to use the Microsoft Office 365 edition.

 1. Use Excel Go To Special Feature for Deleting Column

 Excel Go To feature is a special feature that can carry versatile tasks at ease.
 This feature can be turned on by simply pressing a keyboard shortcut.
 The process is described below.

 - Select all the data (C5:E9) and press F5.
-A Go To box will appear.
+The Go To box will appear.

 - Click on Special.

-- After that, the Go To Special box will appear.
-Select Constants.
+- The Go To Special box will appear.

-- So, it will select your data cell only from your selected range of cells.
+- It will select your data cell only from your selected range of cells.